Can You Get a Cash-Out Refinance on an Investment Property?

 You will need to show cash “reserves” (not including cash from the refinance) to qualify.

-For 5-6 properties, you need 4% of all loan balances and for 7-10 properties, you need 6%.
+For five to six properties, you need 4% of all loan balances and 6% for seven to 10 properties.

-Rates
+Interest Rates

-You might want to check out alternatives to conventional investment property mortgages, which are listed in the next section.
+Check out alternatives to conventional investment property mortgages, which are listed in the next section.

-Alternatives to Conventional
+Alternatives to Conventional Investment Property Financing

-DSCR loan: A debt service coverage ratio loan is approved based on the property’s cash flow, not your personal income.
+DSCR loan: A debt service coverage ratio (DSCR) loan is approved based on the property’s cash flow, not your personal income.
 It’s difficult for real estate investors and self-employed individuals to prove personal income, so this is a great alternative.

 Bank loan: Talk to your local credit union or bank.
 They may have their own cash-out programs for customers, and rates may be lower.

-Business loan: If you own multiple properties, a business loan could be a better option than pulling money out of a specific one.
+Business loan: If you own multiple properties, a business loan might be a better option than pulling money out of a specific one.
 This could give you the capital to buy or rehab that next property or accomplish other business purposes.

-Line of credit: A home equity line of credit on your primary residence or even a rental property gives you the flexibility to pay off and re-borrow as needed.
+HELOC: A home equity line of credit on your primary residence or even a rental property gives you the flexibility to pay off and re-borrow as needed.

 Cash-out refinance on your primary home: You can get cheaper financing by tapping into the equity in your primary residence instead of the rental.
 Primary home mortgage rates are much lower.